 Ventilation refers to the mechanism by which air is kept into circulation within the building structures.
 This is usually carried out by a number of building parts such as ventilation holes, windows, chimneys, and so on.
 When buildings are poorly ventilated, a number of things that can enhance the growth of molds do happen.
 These include: the fact that wet surfaces dry out more slowly and hence provide the required conducive environment; and the fact that pockets of stagnant moist air are created which further enhance the growth of molds.

 There are various causes of mold damages as can be seen from the above discussions and explanations.
 Their diversity notwithstanding, they are chiefly caused by water or water-related sources.
-For that reason, proper drainage is vital for the eventual elimination of molds.
+For that reason, proper drainage and drying is vital for the eventual elimination of molds.